JPatel87/blossoming-bouquets/README.md

 Search engine optimization (SEO), is a means to optimize web pages for better rankings in search engines.

 - One method by which to do this, is to select the right meta keywords for a site.
 For this site, deciding on the keywords began with summarising the site content into three general topics; bouquets, occasions and orders.
 Under these topics, a mixture of short tail and long tail keywords were listed.
-The effectiveness of these keywords was reviewed on [Google](https://www.google.com/) search followed by [Word Tracker](https://www.wordtracker.com/) to narrow down the list of key words to 10 keywords.
+The effectiveness of these keywords was reviewed on [Google](https://www.google.com/) search (reviewing related searches, questions people have asked and how many search results were found) followed by [Word Tracker](https://www.wordtracker.com/) to narrow down the list of key words to 10 keywords.
 These keywords were selected as they are popular, however, not as widely searched for as the keywords crossed through so as to minimize competition.
 These keywords were added to a head keyword meta tag in the base.html file, in order for them to be applied across the site.

 ![keywords](readme_documents/web-marketing/keywords.png)